Church of the Third Order of Penitence of Saint Dominic of Osma: History

 The Bahian chapter of the Brotherhood of the Third Order of Saint Dominic was founded on October 30, 1723.
-Membership to the Third Order, as with other Carmelite and Franciscan Third Orders, was limited to citizens of pure Portuguese descent, and excluded those of Jewish, Moorish, or African descent; of "an impeccable moral record,"; of financial means to support the Brotherhood; and after 1759, not a member of the Society of Jesus.
+Membership to the Third Order, as with other Carmelite and Franciscan Third Orders, was limited to citizens of pure Portuguese descent, and excluded those of Jewish, Moorish, or African descent; of "an impeccable moral record"; of financial means to support the Brotherhood; and after 1759, not a member of the Society of Jesus.
 Vasco Fernandes César de Meneses (1673–1741), Viceroy of Brazil, was present at the inaugural ceremony, and was admitted to the order on the same day.
 The Brotherhood had its first headquarters in the Church and Monastery of Saint Benedict; it soon transferred to the Hospício da Palma.
 The Third Order had two religious festivals: the patron's saint day of Saint Dominic and the festival of Our Lady of the Rosary in October.

 Construction of the seat of the Brotherhood on the Terreiro de Jesus was carried out by João Antunes dos Reis.
 The church was built and decorated in a short, uninterrupted period of time between 1730 and 1747; the lack of delays in the construction of the church is in contrast to other churches of the period, and to the economic strength of the brotherhood.

 The structure had a monumental nave, novitiate, and sacristy.
 Antônio Mendes da Silva carved an elaborate retable in the chancel between 1745 and 1748.
-Joaquim José da Rocha (ca. 1737–1807) completed the Baroque trompe-l'œil ceiling painting of the nave in the 18th century; it survived subsequent renovations of the structure.
+Joaquim José da Rocha (c.
+1737–1807) completed the Baroque trompe-l'œil ceiling painting of the nave in the 18th century; it survived subsequent renovations of the structure.
 The relationship between the Third Order of Saint Dominic and the Third Order of Saint Francis was initially "cordial", but fell into a dispute over properties in the mid-18th century.
 The Third Order of Saint Dominic attempted to purchase three houses from the Franciscans to expand its headquarters; the sale fell into dispute and was only settled in 1781.
 The austere House of Saints (Casa dos Santos) was completed in the same year.

 The Third Order planned the construction of a carved frontispiece in Portugal.
 After many difficulties, the idea was abandoned and the current frontispiece was installed in 1787.
 The wealth of the Third Order is reflected in the elaborate decoration and use of jacaranda throughout the building.

 The interior of the church was greatly altered beginning in 1873, most notably in the chancel.
 The baroque-style altar, altarpiece, carvings, and paintings were removed and replaced with those of a neoclassical design.
 The walls and ceiling of the chancel are painted a light blue, and lack the paintings and azulejo tiling of churches in Bahia of the same period.
 A chancel arch and new floor of Italian marble was installed in 1887.